dylannelson/NightVisionDetection/README.md

 # NightVisionDetection

 ## H2 Completed:
-..*Python Script To Parse and Organize Frames from Videos 11/9/19
+* Python Script To Parse and Organize Frames from Videos 11/9/19
-..*-MP4 files in Data/Videos can be turned into images for annotating
+* -MP4 files in Data/Videos can be turned into images for annotating
   and are placed in 'Images' folder by running the script in 'Video'   File
 ## H2 Next:
-..*Annotating Images
+* Annotating Images
-..*Training Model
+* Training Model
-..*Testing Model
+* Testing Model

 Sources: